-• the associated Public Key has not reached the end of its validity period,

-- the Subscriber and attributes are consistent, and - the associated Private Key remains uncompromised.
+- The associated Public Key has not reached the end of its validity period, - The Subscriber and attributes are consistent, and - The associated Private Key remains uncompromised.

-DigiCert may also renew a certificate if a CA Certificate is re-keyed or as otherwise necessary to provide services to a customer.
+DigiCert may also renew a certificate if a CA Certificate is relkeyed or as otherwise necessary to provide services to a customer.
 DigiCert may notify Subscribers prior to a certificate's expiration date.
 Certificate renewal requires payment of additional fees.
 In all cases, any renewal requirements are specified by the applicable CP or guidelines.

-4.6.2.
-Who May Request Renewal
+4.6.2 Who May Request Renewal

 Only the certificate subject or an authorized representative of the certificate subject may request renewal of the Subscriber's certificates.
-DigiCert may renew a certificate without a corresponding request if the signing certificate is re-keyed.
+DigiCert may renew a certificate without a corresponding request if the signing certificate is relikeyed.

-4.6.3.
-Processing Certificate Renewal Requests
+4.6.3 Processing Certificate Renewal Requests